 The Science Literacy Program seeks talented, motivated, and hard-working Undergraduate SLP Scholars to help co-teach general education courses for non-sciences majors.
-Students will be paired with a faculty mentor from the participating departments (Biology, Chemistry, Geological Sciences, Human Physiology or Physics).
+Students will be paired with a faculty mentor from the participating departments (Biology, Chemistry, Earth Sciences, Human Physiology or Physics).

 We are very interested in enhancing the creativity, diversity, and talent of the next generation of science educators, and students from diverse backgrounds are especially encouraged to apply.
 The program offers outstanding opportunities to assist with course development, lecture/activity/assessment preparation and presentation, and in-class demonstrations.

 Students will register for CAS 409 SLP Scholar Practicum Credit.

 In this practicum, Undergraduate Science Literacy Program Scholars will help co-teach general education science courses with direct supervision from a faculty mentor.
 Students will be paired with a faculty mentor and Graduate SLP Fellow in a teaching team.
 Students will attend a weekly science education journal club to explore theories of science education and help develop and implement classroom activities and assessments to support student learning.

 - Have the opportunity to explore science courses behind-the-scenes as a teacher.